OpenCerts/opencerts-documentation/custom_template.md

 import dynamic from "next/dynamic";

 const OpenCertsAssociate2018 = dynamic(
-  import("./2018/OpenCertsAssociate" /* webpackChunkName: "GovTechTemplates" */)
+  import("./2018-OpenCertsAssociate" /* webpackChunkName: "GovTechTemplates" */)
 );
 const OpenCertsAssociate2019 = dynamic(
-  import("./2019/OpenCertsAssociate" /* webpackChunkName: "GovTechTemplates" */)
+  import("./2019-OpenCertsAssociate" /* webpackChunkName: "GovTechTemplates" */)
 );

 export default {
-  "sg/gov/tech/2018/OpenCertsAssociate": OpenCertsAssociate2018,
+  "2018-OpenCertsAssociate": OpenCertsAssociate2018,
-  "sg/gov/tech/2019/OpenCertsAssociate": OpenCertsAssociate2019
+  "2019-OpenCertsAssociate": OpenCertsAssociate2019
 };
 ```

 Ensure that the value for `webbpackChunkName` is the same across all your templates to ensure that they are all bundled together in the build output.

-For each individual template, add it to the exports with the `$template` value as the key in the exported object.
+For each individual template, add it to the exports with the `TEMPLATE_DESCRIPTOR` value as the key in the exported object.

 ## Writing Certificate Templates